The Process of Partnering With Kelser

 5. Proposal Preparation

 A Kelser sales representative pulls together all of the information and prepares your proposal.
-The proposal is reviewed by our vCIO and engineering staff for accuracy.
+A final review is done by all stakeholders to make sure we haven't missed anything.

 6. Proposal Review Meeting